MuseTag/musetag.github.io/quickstart.md

 ## What's Next?

-- **Combine with Markdown**: Use all standard Markdown features alongside MarkPlot annotations
+- **Combine with Markdown**: Use all standard Markdown features alongside MarkPlot annotations.
-- **Explore Modifiers**: Try `.mood()`, `.Status()`, or create your own
+- **Explore Modifiers**: Try `.mood()`, `.Status()`, or create your own.
-- **Build Your World**: Create a consistent set of characters, places, and events
+- **Build Your World**: Create a consistent set of characters, places, and events.
-- **Structure Your Narrative**: Use annotations to track plot arcs and themes
+- **Structure Your Narrative**: Use annotations to track plot arcs and themes.
-- **Use Tools**: Check out compatible editors and visualization tools
+- **Stay tuned for tools**: While dedicated MarkPlot tools are still in development, your annotations are future-proof and will be compatible with upcoming editors and visualization utilities.
+- **Join the community**: Share your feedback, ideas, or questions on [GitHub Discussions](https://github.com/MarkPlot/markplot.github.io/discussions)!
+- **Future-proof**: Any text you annotate with MarkPlot today will remain compatible with future tools and workflows.

 ## Tips

-- Develop a consistent annotation style for your project
+- Develop a consistent annotation style for your project.
-- Use annotations sparingly at first—you can always add more later
+- Use annotations sparingly at first—you can always add more later.
-- Consider creating a simple legend of your most-used annotations
+- Consider creating a simple legend of your most-used annotations.
-- Remember that MarkPlot annotations can be completely hidden from your final reader
+- Remember that MarkPlot annotations can be completely hidden from your final reader.
-- Use visible parameters `[]` when you want the information to appear in your text
+- Use visible parameters `[]` when you want the information to appear in your text.
-- Use invisible parameters `()` when you want to store metadata only
+- Use invisible parameters `()` when you want to store metadata only.
+- You can combine multiple modifiers of different types on the same entity.
+- The default entity type is character, but you can specify others with `.Type(...)`.
+- The distinction between lowercase, UPPERCASE, and Capitalized modifiers helps you organize context, permanent, and standard information.

 Ready to organize your narrative world?
 Happy writing with MarkPlot!